msharris86-amex/Neighbor-analysis/README.md

 session length on the views, how long is the user spending on each step

-host data- do they have ratings? mulitle listings?
+host data- do they have ratings? multiple listings?

 User demographic data for profiling